nakulbhati/Automated-Deployment-Of-Consul-Cluster-Using-Terraform/README.md

    address(es) for a service `foo` registered in Consul (all other domain names will be continue to resolve using the default resolver on the OS).

-## What's a Module?

-A Module is a canonical, reusable, best-practices definition for how to run a single piece of infrastructure, such as a database or server cluster.
-Each Module is created using [Terraform](https://www.terraform.io/), and includes automated tests, examples, and documentation.
-It is maintained both by the open source community and companies that provide commercial support.

-Instead of figuring out the details of how to run a piece of infrastructure from scratch, you can reuse existing code that has been proven in production.
-And instead of maintaining all that infrastructure code yourself, you can leverage the work of the Module community to pick up infrastructure improvements through a version number bump.